 - 3 cloves garlic, minced

-- In a large skillet, over medium heat, sauté the onions in olive oil until slightly caramelized; add the garlic and TVP and continue to sauté for another 5 minutes.
+- In a skillet, over medium heat, sauté the onions in olive oil until slightly caramelized; add the garlic and veggie round ground and continue to sauté for another 5 minutes.

-- Add the soy sauce, sesame oil, ground ginger, crushed red pepper flakes, ground black pepper, and brown sugar.
-Stir well into the TVP mixture.
+- Add the soy sauce, sesame oil, ginger, dried red chili flakes, ground black pepper, and brown sugar.
+Stir well into the veggie ground round mixture.

-- Continue to sauté until all of the liquid is absorbed into the TVP - about 4-5 minutes.
+- Continue to sauté until all of the liquid is absorbed - about 4-5 minutes.

 - Add in the sesame seeds and stir to incorporate.

-- Serve over freshly cooked rice and top with sliced green onions.
+- Serve over cooked rice and top with sliced green onions.